gitops-jml/gitops/README.md

 UC2: Deploy a simple application (petclinic)
 ---------------------------
-- look at  [PetClinicArgoApp.yaml](./argo/apps-def/PetClinic/PetClinicArgoApp.yaml) that defines the sources (yaml manifests) and destination (ocp cluster)
+- look at  [PetClinicArgoApp.yaml](./argo-crd/apps/PetCliniC/PetClinicArgoApp.yaml) that defines the sources (yaml manifests) and destination (ocp cluster and namespace)

 - create a new ArcoCD application from this file\
 `cd gitops-with-argocd; oc apply -f argo/apps-def/PetClinic/PetClinicArgoApp.yaml`